 The District was organized as a quasi-municipal organization established under the State of Colorado Special District Act.
-The District was organized in coordination with Spring Valley Metropolitan District No. 1 (District No. 1), Spring Valley Metropolitan District No. 3 (District No. 3), Spring Valley Metropolitan District No. 4 (District No. 4), Spring Valley Metropolitan District No. 5 (District No. 5), and Spring Valley Metropolitan District No. 6 (District No. 6) collectively, the Districts.
-The District was established to provide for the design, acquisition, construction, installation and financing of water and sewer facilities, including storm drainage, street improvements, safety protection, park and recreation, transportation, television relay and translation, mosquito control and limited fire protection services.
-The majority of the District's revenues are from property taxes.
+The District was organized in coordination with Spring Valley Metropolitan District No. 1 (District No. 1), Spring Valley Metropolitan District No. 2 (District No. 2), Spring Valley Metropolitan District No. 4 (District No. 4), Spring Valley Metropolitan District No. 5 (District No. 5), and Spring Valley Metropolitan District No. 6 (District No. 6), collectively, the Districts.
+The District was established to finance and construct street improvements and related facilities, parks and recreation facilities, safety protection facilities and improvements, transportation facilities and improvements, television relay and translation facilities, and limited fire protection facilities, within its boundaries and to dedicate, when appropriate, such improvements to the County or to such other entity as appropriate for the use and benefit of the District's taxpayers.
 The District is governed by an elected Board of Directors.

 District No. 1 is to provide management for all administrative and operations functions as well as construction and acquisition of infrastructure for all the Districts.
-The District, District No. 3, District No. 4, District No. 5, and District No. 6 (the "Financing Districts") are responsible to provide funding for the construction and financing of certain facilities benefiting their respective districts.
+The District, District No. 2, District No. 4, District No. 5, and District No. 6 (the "Financing Districts") are responsible to provide funding for the construction and financing of certain facilities benefiting their respective districts.
 The water, sewer, and parks and recreation facilities will be retained by District No. 1 for ownership and operation.
 All other assets constructed are anticipated to be conveyed to other governmental entities for ownership and maintenance responsibilities.
 The Financing Districts will impose an operations and maintenance mill levy to assist District No. 1 in the costs of operations of the assets.